Contrasting LightInTheBox (NYSE:LITB) and D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi (NASDAQ:HEPS)

 |N/A

-D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi currently has a consensus target price of $19.08, indicating a potential upside of 47.30%.
-Given D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi’s higher probable upside, analysts clearly believe D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi is more favorable than LightInTheBox.
+D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi currently has a consensus price target of $19.08, suggesting a potential upside of 58.43%.
+Given D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi’s higher possible upside, research analysts clearly believe D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi is more favorable than LightInTheBox.

 Profitability